Mariam-Ghazwani/automation-w-python/README.md

 # Automation with Python
-Notes on code for Google IT Automation with Python Professional Certificate course
+Notes & Pyhon code examples for Google IT Automation with Python Professional Certificate course